zavolanlab/tin-score-calculation/README.md

                         Subtract background noise (estimated from intronic
                         reads).
 Only use this option if there are substantial intronic reads.
+  -p NRPROCESSES, --processes=NRPROCESSES
+                        Number of child processes for the parallelization.
+                        Default: 1
 ```

 ### File formats